Spin-charge separation in a 1D Fermi gas with tunable interactions

-We create an effectively 1D system by loading the atoms into a 2D optical lattice with depth $15\,E_r$, the recoil energy of a lattice photon of wavelength 1.064 $\mu$m.
-The resulting trap configuration is an array of quasi-1D tubes, which are tightly confined in the transverse dimensions (with trap frequency $\omega_r = 2\pi\times 225$ kHz), and are weakly harmonically confined in the axial dimension (with trap frequency $\omega_z=2\pi\times 1.3$ kHz).
-The number of atoms per tube is non-uniform, and in general depends on the strength of interactions.
-In order to directly compare the DSFs obtained for different values of $a$, we use a repulsive green (532 nm) laser beam during the lattice ramp-up along each of the three orthogonal axes to compensate for variations in number per tube produced by the interaction.
+The number of atoms per tube is non-uniform across the ensemble of tubes due to the Gaussian curvature of the optical beams.
+The number distribution from tube-to-tube is also dependent on interaction strength; the central tube occupancy is highest for a non-interacting gas and decreases as repulsive interactions increase.
+We actively control for these variations by applying a focused repulsive green (532 nm) laser beam during the lattice ramp-up along each of the three orthogonal axes \cite{Hart15}.
+Varying the depth of this harmonic anti-trapping potential allows us to adjust the amount of confinement produced by the optical lattice, and thus make the density profiles comparable between different interaction strengths while keeping the total atom number constant.
 We measure the tube occupancy by taking \textit{in situ} phase-contrast images of the atom cloud \cite{Randy2020} and performing an inverse Abel transform to obtain the 3D distribution.
 A typical ensemble consists of a total of $6.5\times10^4$ atoms, has a peak tube occupancy of ${\sim}50$ atoms and a most probable tube occupancy of ${\sim}30$ atoms.

-We perform Bragg spectroscopy by applying a pair of Bragg beams on the sample in a 200 $\mu$s pulse.
-We chose this time to minimize the pulse-time broadening while keeping the probe duration smaller than half the axial oscillation period.
-The wavelength of the Bragg beams are 671 nm and 323 nm for the charge- and the spin-mode measurements, respectively, and they are aligned with the angles $\theta_c \simeq 4.5^\circ$ and $\theta_s \simeq 2.2^\circ$ (Fig. 1B).
-In both cases the Bragg wave-vector has a magnitude $|\vec{q}|=1.47$ $\mu$m$^{-1}\simeq0.2\,k_F$ for a peak occupancy tube, and is parallel to the tube axis for both cases.
-We detune the charge-mode Bragg beams $\sim$11.4 GHz blue of the $\sigma^+$ $D_2$ transition.
-The detunings of the spin-mode Bragg beams from the $\pi$-transition to the $^3P_{3/2}$ manifold are of opposite sign for the two spin states and equal to half of the $\sim$159 MHz state-splitting in magnitude.